Row-level security (RLS) with Power BI

 Row-level security (RLS) with Power BI can be used to restrict data access for given users.
 Filters restrict data access at the row level, and you can define filters within roles.
 Be aware that in the Power BI service, members of a workspace have access to datasets in the workspace.
 RLS doesn't restrict this data access.

 You can configure RLS for data models imported into Power BI with Power BI Desktop.
 You can also configure RLS on datasets that are using DirectQuery, such as SQL Server.
 Previously, you were only able to implement RLS within on-premises Analysis Services models outside of Power BI.
-For Analysis Services live connections, you configure Row-level security on the on-premises model.
+For Analysis Services or Azure Analysis Services live connections, you configure Row-level security in the model, not in Power BI Desktop.
 The security option will not show up for live connection datasets.

 Define roles and rules in Power BI Desktop

 You can define roles and rules within Power BI Desktop.
 When you publish to Power BI, it also publishes the role definitions.

 Import data into your Power BI Desktop report, or configure a DirectQuery connection.

 You can't define roles within Power BI Desktop for Analysis Services live connections.
 You need to do that within the Analysis Services model.

 Under Roles, provide a name for the role.